apexcodings/earthinversion.github.io/_posts/2020-08-08-plotting-distance-vs-seismogram.md

 ---
-title: "Plotting the seismogram with respect to epicentral distance [Python]"
+title: "Plotting seismograms with increasing epicentral distance [Python]"
 date: 2020-08-08
 tags: [seismology, epicentral distance, waveforms, P-arrival, S-arrival, geophysics]
 excerpt: "Short demostration of how to plot the distance vs seismic waveforms and mark the P and S arrival times using the IASP91 earth model.
 Codes are included."